 All work must meet the Building Code, including using acceptable trade practices, including fixing any holes in floors, ceilings and internal partitions, and making the roof weathertight.

-Building consent exemptions for low-risk work – Building Performance
+New building consent exemptions – Building Performance

 If your chimney doesn't meet the criteria above, you will need to get a building consent before work begins.